simon-donike/SISR-RS-SRGAN/docs/getting-started.md

 3. Configure Weights & Biases and TensorBoard loggers alongside checkpointing and learning-rate monitoring callbacks.
 4. Start alternating generator/discriminator optimisation according to your warm-start schedule.

 Training resumes automatically if `Model.continue_training` points to a Lightning checkpoint.
+If you interrupt training, always use the `Model.continue_training` flag to pass the generated checkpoint, since that restores all optimizers, schedulers, EMA etc.

 ## 5. Run validation or inference